martial arts finder - to locate a martial arts club in your area:

 Following the natural internal body clock (circadian rhythm) cortisol is released on wakening, peaking in the early morning followed with a slow decline throughout the day until its time to go to sleep, then cortisol slowly builds again during a good sleep (during the night) to peak again at waking up.

-Note: cortisol release is very similar to some of the actions of wei qi
+Note: cortisol (and melatonin) release is very similar to some of the actions of wei qi

 Excessive cortisol secretions will cause suppression of the immune system by decreasing the production of blood cells that fight infection (lymphocytes and eosinophils), causing the thymus and lymph nodes to shrivel whilst the body becomes more susceptible to colds, flu, allergies, rheumatoid arthritis, cancers, asthma and affected testosterone (sex hormone) levels, possibly causing sexual dysfunctions.
 Over cortisol secretion can lead to adrenal burnout.

 Melatonin is the hormone that naturally triggers sleep, it's released when the sun goes down and darkness appears.
 In fact, healthy melatonin production may also helps with eye, stomach health, tinnitus and heartburn according to recent studies.
 Indeed, good melatonin production could promote an increase in Growth Hormone Levels in men.

 Poor melatonin production has a definite connection with poor mental health, dementia and chronic pain partly due to sleep deprivation and mediocre sleeping habits.

 Not enough energy to get up in the mornings: erratic cortisol levels with affect sleep patterns (read cortisol -above).